gw-ece1120-s2016/lab04/README.md

 elements in the array.

-In `main`, your program should declare an array of size 1000, then prompt the user to input the number of integers `n`, and fill in the array with exactly that many integers.
+In `main`, your program should declare an array of size 1000, then prompt the user to input the number of integers `n`, and then fill in the array with exactly that many integers by prompting the user `n` times.
 Finally, call `array_sum` and print the result.

 If the user enters n larger than 1000, you should print an error and quit.